Soumya0908/Patient-Onboarding-Application/Readme.md

 ## Usage of the Patient-OnboardingApplication

- - To work on this project firstly download this project by clicking on downloadzip or pull this project from github desktop.
+ - To work on this project firstly download this project by clicking on downloadzip.
- - If you have downloaded the project extract the project and import it in EclipseIDE.
+ - After downloading the spring-project extract the project and import it in EclipseIDE.
- - Then click on existing maven project, choose the folder to be imported from downloads then next and finish.
+ - Then click on existing maven project, choose the spring-project from the folder then next and finish.
- - Make sure that you have a PostgreSQL database or if you want to work with any other dependency change the properies in application.properties file of resources.
+ - Make sure that you have a PostgreSQL database or if you want to work with any other data-base then change the dependency in pom.xml and also change the properties in the application.properties file  resources.
  - If you want to know the dependencies added to the project open pom.xml file.
  - And by clicking on the link provided, you will reach the page of angular project download that.
  - Then extract the file after extracting it, from VisualStudioCode select the folder of the project and open terminal run npm install and to start server run npm start.